Morrison

 How to Pronounce Morrison

 Our model has identified 3 different pronunciations for the name Morrison.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 73.8% confident that Morrison is pronounced as MAW-rih-suhn.
-The next most likely pronunciation is MAW-ruh-suhn, at 14.3% confidence.
+Our model is 73.8% confident that Morrison is pronounced as MAW-rih-suhn, which has 3 syllables.
+The next most likely pronunciation is MAW-ruh-suhn, at 14.3% confidence, with 3 syllables.

 MAW-rih-suhn (3 syllables)